Creamy lemon pasta, tossed with asparagus and shrimp, for an easy and delicious weeknight meal that’s ready in just 30 minutes!

-While you could use any pasta for this dish (and I have tried many different shapes), I think you just can’t beat spaghetti here.
+Pasta – While you could use any pasta for this dish (and I have tried many different shapes), I think you just can’t beat spaghetti here.
 It just grabs the sauce so well and creates the perfect balance between pasta and sauce.

-Frozen, cooked shrimp is such a time-saver and always a great addition to a dish!
+Shrimp – Frozen, cooked shrimp is such a time-saver and always a great addition to a dish!
 I always have a bag in my freezer.
 They defrost quickly by running under cold water, so no need to thaw ahead.
 That said, you could definitely use uncooked shrimp here and cook them separately, before adding to the pasta.
 You might even want to make use of your pasta boiling water after you take the pasta out.

-Don’t forget to scoop out a cup or so of pasta cooking water before draining your pasta, to use to thin the sauce, as needed.
+- Don’t forget to scoop out a cup or so of pasta cooking water before draining your pasta, to use to thin the sauce, as needed.
 If your pasta seems to seize up a bit near the end, adding a bit of the pasta cooking water will loosen it up.

-Top Tip!
 Heavy, whipping cream is used here, because the higher fat whipping cream won’t break or curdle when mixed with an acid like lemon juice (or wine).
 So while you may be tempted to use a lower fat cream here, your sauce will most likely curdle or have a less desirable texture.
 If you don’t want to use that much cream, the better option is just to use less cream and more pasta cooking water (or some olive oil and/or chicken broth), rather than substituting a lower fat cream.

-Get the Recipe: Lemon Pasta with Asparagus and Shrimp
+Get the Recipe: Creamy Shrimp Asparagus Pasta

 Ingredients

-- 1 lb. fresh asparagus, tips only
+- 1 lb fresh asparagus, tips only

 - 7 oz spaghetti, or other pasta

-- 2 cups cooked shrimp, thawed
+- 2 cups cooked shrimp, thawed *see Notes below for using raw shrimp

 Creamy Lemon Sauce:

-- 1 cup whipping cream
+- 1 cup heavy whipping cream, 35% b.f.

-- 2 Tbsp butter
+- 2 Tablespoons salted butter

 - Salt and freshly ground pepper

-- 1 Tbsp lemon zest
+- 1 Tablespoon lemon zest

 - 1/4 cup Parmesan, grated, plus more for garnish

-- 1/4 cup pasta cooking water
+- 1/4 cup reserved pasta cooking water, plus more, if needed

 For garnish: